Araucaria heterophylla: Uses

-Araucaria heterophylla has gained the Royal Horticultural Society’s Award of Garden Merit.
+Araucaria heterophylla has gained the Royal Horticultural Society's Award of Garden Merit.

 Conservation and weediness

 The species survival is not threatened at all by the houseplant trade, as it is grown commercially for potted plants.
 However, the native, natural stands of A. heterophylla were always restricted and have been much reduced since Capt.
 Cook's time.
 Farming, poor land management and the introduction of invasive species have reduced its population on the original three islands considerably.
-The main remaining stands are now within Norfolk Island National park and are therefore under some shelter.
+The main remaining stands are now within Norfolk Island National Park and are therefore under some protection.
 The IUCN classifies the species as vulnerable.
 Seedlings of this species are starting to turn up under native coastal forest in the North Island of New Zealand, adding this species to the already numerous species of "Wilding Pines" that are a huge issue in that country.